 This is understandable, as most people don’t know the components of an electric bill.
 That is why we created this blog.
-We’ll take a look at the common components of an electric bill with and without a solar system.
+We’ll take a look at the common components of an electric bill with (yes, you will still get an electric bill even with solar) and without a solar system.
 After reading it, you won’t be able to look at your electric bill the same way again, and that’s a good thing.

 For this example, we are using a bill from PPL Utility, a Central Pennsylvania utility company.
 The colors and layout might be slightly different from other utility companies, but the information they provide is pretty much the same.